-The imposition of the fee at the wholesale, retail or consumer level depends upon the category of the item sold as described below:
+The imposition at the wholesale, retail or consumer level depends upon the category of the item sold as described below:

-The term includes anyone who makes sale for resale including a manufacturer, distributor, importer, supplier, jobber or wholesaler of motor oil and similar lubricants or white goods.
+Wholesalers include anyone who makes sale for resale including a manufacturer, distributor, importer, supplier, jobber, or wholesaler of motor oil and similar lubricants or white goods.

-The amount of motor oil and similar lubricants subject to the solid waste excise tax should be totaled at the end of the reporting period.
+The amount of motor oil and similar lubricants subject to the Solid Waste Excise Tax should be totaled at the end of the reporting period.
 When the total results in a fractional gallon, the total should be rounded up to the nearest whole gallon when the fraction is one-half gallon or more and should be rounded down to the nearest whole gallon if the faction is less than one-half gallon.
-For example, if total motor oil sales in South Carolina for the month are 1000.75 gallons, then the amount shown on Form ST-390 should be 1001 gallons.
-Remember, only whole gallons are to be reported on the
+For example, if total motor oil sales in South Carolina for the month are 1000.75 gallons, then the amount shown on the Solid Waste Excise Tax Return should be 1001 gallons.
+Remember, only whole gallons should be reported on the return.

 Any person purchasing motor oil or similar lubricants at wholesale in its original package or container and who exports such motor oil or similar lubricants from South Carolina may certify in writing to the seller that the motor oil or similar lubricants will be exported, and such certification, if taken by the seller in good faith, will relieve the seller of the fee otherwise imposed.
 The written certification should include any documentation to identify the number of gallons exported, such as sales invoice or delivery ticket.

 (2) Motor vehicle - Every vehicle which is self-propelled, excepts mopeds, and every vehicle which is propelled by electric power obtained from overhead trolley wire, but not operated upon rails; (4) Motor-driven cycle - Every motorcycle, including every motor scooter, with a motor which produces not to exceed five horsepower.
 (13) Trailer - Every vehicle with or without motive power, other than a pole trailer, designed for carrying persons or property and for being drawn by a motor vehicle and so constructed that no part of its weight rests upon the towing vehicle.
-Based upon the above definitions, the types of tires that are subject to the solid waste fee are new tires sold or leased for transportation of tangible personal property or persons on the streets or highways.
-Farm tractor tires, airplane tires, off highway machinery, used tires, recaps, retreads, lawn mower tires, and tires for vehicles propelled solely by human power, such as bicycles, garden carts, and wheel barrows are examples of tires that are not subject to the solid waste excise tax.
+Based upon the above definitions, the types of tires that are subject to the tax are new tires sold or leased for transportation of tangible personal property or persons on the streets or highways.
+Farm tractor tires, airplane tires, off highway machinery, used tires, recaps, retreads, lawn mower tires, and tires for vehicles propelled solely by human power, such as bicycles, garden carts, and wheel barrows are examples of tires that are not subject to the Solid Waste Excise Tax.

-A wholesaler or retailer required to submit a solid waste fee who delivers or arranges delivery of waste tires to a permitted waste tire disposal facility may apply to the Department for a refund of one dollar per tire delivered.
+A wholesaler or retailer who delivers or arranges delivery of waste tires to a permitted waste tire disposal facility may apply for a refund of one dollar per tire delivered.
 In lieu of requesting a refund, a credit may be taken on the current return for tires delivered to a permitted facility up to the number of tires reported as taxable.
 A credit balance should be carried forward to the next month, or a refund requested for any overage.